nelsjack/Pokedex/README.md

 - Search for Pokémon using the PokéAPI

-- Search by name, type or id number
+- Search by name, type, or id number

 *This Pokédex only searches for exact matches*